martin0004/charity_donors_finder/README.md

 # Data Cleaning

 Data exploration revealed some inconsistancies in the raw data format.
-Therefore, the following data cleaning tasks were performed on `census.csv` before moving to the design phase.
+Therefore, the following data cleaning tasks were performed on `census.csv` before moving to the model design phase.

 - Remove all spaces from the csv file.
 - Make all letters lower case.